carpentries-incubator/tei-xml/setup.md

 A link to the Word document is provided, also PDF.

 # XML editor
-Episodes 2 and 3 require an XML text editor.
+You will need to use an XML text editor.

-We recommend Oxygen XML editor, if available.
+We recommend Oxygen XML, if available.
 Free alternatives include...

 {% include links.md %}